fragfest/sait/README.md

 To run this browser application download all the repo files and open the program.html file using a browser.

 ## Task 2: Wage Calculator
 To run this browser application download all the repo files and open the wage.html file using a browser.
-There were some validations and edge case that were left unfinished due to time.

 ## Task 3: Broken Page
-Not completed.
+Fixed some of the html and css differences.
+To run navigate to task3 folder and open index.html using a browser.